stano45/p4containerflow/REPORT.md

 Relevant PR: https://github.com/stano45/p4containerflow/pull/1

 The P4 organization already provides convenient scripts to build a virtual machine (VM) which includes all relevant P4 packages.
 This VM runs Ubuntu 24.04 and includes packages such as:
-The bmv2 software switch,
+The BMv2 software switch,
 The p4 compiler (p4c),
 mininet,
 p4runtime (python library for interacting with switches).

 Furthermore, we reused the load_balance exercise from the [p4lang/tutorials](https://github.com/p4lang/tutorials) repository.
 This is a simple load balancer, which hashes connections based on the source IP, source port, destination IP, destination port, and protocol into 2 buckets, which represent hosts.
-The output of this hash is 0 or 1, which is then used to index the target host using the `ecmp_nhop` table.
+The output of this hash is 0 or 1, which is then used to index the target host (`h2` or `h3`) using the `ecmp_nhop` table.

 <img src="assets/simple_lb_light.png" alt="initial_lb" width="500"/>